domkirkham/domkirkham/README.md

 # Dom Kirkham

-I'm a PhD Student at the MRC Biostatistics Unit, University of Cambridge
+I'm a Research Associate at the MRC Biostatistics Unit, University of Cambridge

 My research focuses on machine learning in cancer, with a particular emphasis on explainability and robustness.